 Identifying vulnerabilities throughout your systems, networks and application requires specific tools.
 A vulnerability scanner is a program that is designed to move through your digital systems and discover any potential weaknesses, making vulnerability management possible.

 Risk-based vulnerability management

-An extension of vulnerability management, risk-based vulnerability management programs are designed to address the weaknesses inherent in digital systems, including software, hardware, and infrastructure.
-Risk-based vulnerability management uses machine learning to extend vulnerability management beyond traditional IT assets, incorporating cloud infrastructure, IoT devices, web apps, and more.
+An extension of vulnerability management, risk-based vulnerability management programmes are designed to address the weaknesses inherent in digital systems, including software, hardware and infrastructure.
+Risk-based vulnerability management uses machine learning to extend vulnerability management beyond traditional IT assets, incorporating cloud infrastructure, IoT devices, web apps and more.
 This allows businesses access to relevant insights across their entire attack surface.

 Vulnerability management vs. vulnerability assessment